Text Size Print

 With a full staff of certified law enforcement officers, Longwood PD takes pride in keeping Longwood safe.
 The Longwood Police Department is properly trained and equipped to handle any situation that may arise.
-There are 3 officers patrolling campus at all times of the day and year round.
+There are 2 officers patrolling campus at all times of the day and year round.
 Officers enforce State and National laws as well Longwood University’s campus policies to make your student’s time at Longwood as safe as possible.
-Longwood PD has on staff: 12 law-enforcement officers, a full-time investigator, sergeant and Chief of Police.
-Officers are always willing to offer a helping hand to Longwood students, regardless of the matter, be it a flat tire or car troubles.
+Longwood PD has on staff: 15 law-enforcement officers, a full-time investigator, sergeant and Chief of Police.
+Officers are always willing to offer a helping hand to Longwood students and providing them with assistance and/or resources regardless of the matter.
 Longwood PD works closely with the Farmville Police Department and often the two departments assist each other in criminal matters, creating one cohesive unit dedicated to serving Longwood and the Farmville area.
 Visit the Longwood Police Department’s website for more information.

 Longwood’s Student Health and Wellness Center offers both clinical and health education services.
 They treat acute problems such as bronchitis, ear infections, strep throat, flu, mono, urinary infections, sexually transmitted infections, headaches, allergy symptoms, skin rashes, colds, pinkeye, minor burns, depression, and anxiety.
 In addition, they also offer health education programming for the residence halls, organizations or individuals.
 Some topics include substance abuse, tobacco use/smoking cessation, eating disorders, sexual health, and stress management.
 Students may visit the center by appointment Monday through Friday.
 Visit the Student Health & Wellness Center’s website for more information.